zhyoulun/base-drafts/draft-ietf-quic-qpack.md

 the reference from being usable.

-The decoder can signal that it is willing to process vulnerable references by setting SETTINGS_BLOCKING_HEADER_REFERENCES to true.
+The decoder can signal that it is willing to process vulnerable references by setting SETTINGS_BLOCKING_HEADER_REFERENCES to a non-zero value.
 In this case, the encoder can choose on a per-header-block basis whether to favor higher compression ratio (by permitting vulnerable references) or HoL resilience (by avoiding them).
-This is signaled by the BLOCKING flag in HEADERS and PUSH_PROMISE frames (see
+This is signaled by the BLOCKING flag in HEADERS and PUSH_PROMISE frames (see {{QUIC-HTTP}}).
-{{QUIC-HTTP}}).
 Otherwise, the BLOCKING flag MUST be 0.

 If a header block contains no vulnerable header fields, BLOCKING MUST be 0.
 This implies that the header fields are represented either as references